Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

     - **Reconcillation of conflicting opinions**
     - All vision, hearing, dental mental (PTSD, eating disorders) opionins will be done by specialists.
 Hearing concerns should be evaluated by a state liensed audiologist.
 Tinitis can be examined by the disability examiner, but only if there is already an audiogram done by an audiologist and the association between hairing loss and tinitis is ruled out

-    - When multiple clinician are involved in the care, the clinicians must coordinate before a final opinion is drafted
+    - When multiple clinicians are involved in the care, the clinicians must coordinate before a final opinion is drafted

     - An opinion can be requested as part of an examination request, or its part of a documentation protocol, or evidence of record requires an opinion (evidence maybe in C file)
     - A veteran may claim a disorder direcetly, such as PTSD, it must be evaluated by symptoms not what the veteran claims